SurajSonawane2415/MazeBlaze/documention/Readme.md

 vTaskDelay(10 / portTICK_PERIOD_MS); //Delay
 ```
+This allowed the task to complete within its designated time frame, preventing the watchdog from triggering.

 **2:  Unable to turn after detecting a node**
 - **Description:** When bot detects the node after that bot didn't taking turn.
 This error was ocuure because the bot's PWM for turn was 40, which was insufficient to turn, pwm should be grater than 55 for our case.
 Because when the PWM value was set to 40, it likely provided a relatively low average power to the motors, which resulted in the bot's motors not being able to generate enough torque or force to turn effectively.
 - **Solution:** We solved the error by increasing the PWM (Pulse Width Modulation) value from 40 to 70 in the motor control configuration, as shown in the following snippet of code: